davidcarozza/boats0d-review/README.md

 Usage and examples
 ------------------

-Run the boats0d_main.m script in matlab as:
+To run the BOATS model, run the boats0d_main.m script in matlab as:

 boats0d_main

-To run the model at another ocean site, change the lat and lon parameters.
+To change the ocean site at which the model is run, change the lat and lon parameters.
 For example, to run the model at a site in the Newtfoundland-Labrador Shelf Large Marine Ecosystem, change the lat and lon parameters in boats0d_main.m as: